William Pollard-Urquhart

 William Pollard-Urquhart (19 June 1815 – 1 June 1871), was an Irish politician and writer specialising in economic and policy questions of his day.
 He served as high sheriff of County Westmeath, and sat as Member of Parliament for the county.

 Early life

-Urquhart, eldest child of William Dutton Pollard (1789–1839), of Kinturk, Castlepollard, co.
-Westmeath, by his second wife, Louisa Anne, eldest daughter of Admiral Sir Thomas Pakenham, was born at Kinturk on 19 June 1815.
+Urquhart, eldest child of William Dutton Pollard (1789–1839), of Kinturk, Castlepollard, County Westmeath, by his second wife, Louisa Anne, eldest daughter of Admiral Sir Thomas Pakenham, was born at Kinturk on 19 June 1815.
 He was educated at Harrow and at Trinity College, Cambridge, graduating BA as eighteenth wrangler in 1838, and M.A. in 1843.
 He kept his terms at the Inner Temple, but was never called to the bar.

 Career

 In 1840 he was gazetted High Sheriff of Westmeath, and in 1846, on his marriage, took by royal licence the additional name of Urquhart.
 He sat in parliament for Westmeath as a liberal from 1852 to 1857, and from 1859 to his death.